This reinstatement policy applies only to Professional (Practicing/Non-Practicing Membership).

-Practicing/Non-Practicing Membership Reinstatement is available for past members when received (requested in writing) within 3 years (36 months) of last being a Practicing or Non-practicing members in good standing with the BCAK.
-The date of request is the date a written request is received by the BCAK office and excludes all other forms of request.
+1) Reinstatement Period - Available within 3 years (36 months) of last being a Practicing or Non-practicing members in good standing with the BCAK.
+The 3 year period is based on the date of receipt of a written request by the previous member and excludes all other inquiries, questions or requests.

 A total of 20 credits for each year membership has been not in good standing.

 The requirements reflect that membership renewal begins in mid November of the previous year.
 If you are looking to reinstate from November 15 to December 31, you will require to have completed the current years credits to qualify.
 An additional 20 credits will be required should you wish to renew for the subsequent year if you were reinstated between January and November 14th.

 - Year 3+ - 80 credits (applies to reinstatements effective 35 to 36 months, since last being a member in good standing, reinstatement is not available after 36 months have passed)

 Example-1: Membership expired in December 2021, reinstatement applied for and approved in July 2022 - 6 months after last being a member in good standing.